IBM/continuous-learning-with-watson-ml-and-db2/README.md

 ###3.
 Add and Refine data asset into Watson Studio

-In Watson Studio, go to your project and select `Assets` tab.
-And from the right navigation panel, click `Browse` to upload your source data that will be used by the machine learning service to create a machine learning model.
+In Watson Studio, go to your project and select the `Assets` tab.
+From the right navigation panel, click `Browse` to upload your source data that will be used by the machine learning service to create a machine learning model.

 ![](doc/source/images/data-asset-1.png)

 Select the uploaded data file (`.csv`).
-At the top right, click Refine.
+At the top right, click `Refine`.
 We don't need to manipulate the data, so simply click the "run" button labeled with a ▶ icon at the top right.
 The data flow output will show that you're creating a CSV file, which will be saved into your object storage bucket.
-Click Save and Run.
+Click `Save and Run`.

 ![](doc/source/images/data-asset-3.png)